-James Kimmel, Jr. is a lawyer, novelist, gun violence researcher, and social theorist who focuses on the intersections of law, psychology, and spirituality.
+James Kimmel, Jr. is a lawyer, novelist, violence researcher, and social theorist who focuses on the intersections of law, psychology, and spirituality.
 He is a Lecturer in Psychiatry at the Yale School of Medicine and a Co-Director of the Yale Collaborative for Motive Control Studies; the developer of the Behavioral Addiction Model of Grievance, Revenge, and Violence; the developer of the Nonjustice System (“Miracle Court”) virtual courthouse intervention and mobile device app for healing from victimization and controlling revenge cravings; and the creator of SavingCain.org, the first-of-it’s-kind suicide prevention style website aimed at preventing murders and mass shootings.
 He researches violence prevention, motive control, revenge cravings, justice addiction, nonjustice studies, and mental health peer support services.
 He also maintains a legal practice in healthcare law at Buckley, Brion, McGuire & Morris LLP and is a co-founder of Peercovery®, the first mental health and addiction peer and recovery support franchise network.
 Jim received his doctorate in jurisprudence from the University of Pennsylvania, where he was a member of the University of Pennsylvania Law Review, and his B.S. degree summa cum laude from the Schreyer Honors College and the Smeal College of Business of the Pennsylvania State University.

 Early in his legal career, Jim served as a law clerk to a federal court judge.
-Later, as an attorney at Pepper Hamilton, LLP, one of the preeminent law firms in the United States, and in his own legal practice, he appeared before courts across the country on behalf of a wide variety of clients, from indigent families and prisoners seeking better conditions of confinement to wealthy individuals and large corporations.
-Recognized as an expert in written advocacy and legal analysis, he was retained as a consultant by hundreds of other lawyers and law firms to assist them in developing legal strategies and drafting legal arguments.
-He was an early pioneer in training lawyers in India to provide legal research to American law firms, and he holds a United States Patent as the inventor of the first online legal research assignment and ordering system, which helped make this possible.
+Later, as an attorney at Pepper Hamilton, LLP and in his own legal practice, he appeared before courts across the country on behalf of a wide variety of clients, from indigent families and prisoners seeking better conditions of confinement to wealthy individuals and large corporations.
+Recognized as an expert in written advocacy and legal analysis, he has been retained as a consultant by hundreds of other lawyers and law firms to assist them in developing legal strategies and drafting legal arguments.
+He was an early pioneer in training lawyers in India to provide legal research to American law firms, and he holds a U.S. Patent as the inventor of the first online legal research assignment and ordering system, which helped make this possible.